 SYDNEY, Aust., December 10, 2010 — Acronis, a leading provider of easy-to-use backup, recovery and security solutions for physical, virtual and cloud environments.

-You’ll notice some claim to be the leader, while others are only a leader.
-Most claims are highly specific.
+You’ll notice some claims to be the leader, while others are only a leader.
+And most of the claims are highly specific.

 That’s because the claims are pointless self-aggrandisement.
 Public relations consultants feel they have little choice but to make these claims – no doubt they feel the client expects or demands it.